How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 Each potential customer is at a different stage in the buying process; some may be in an “awareness” stage and need more educational content compared to someone who is still deciding and needs more information, such as a consultation.

-Fenwick suggests that when it comes to design, you should keep it simple (like your content).
+Fenwick suggests you keep the design simple (like your writing).
 The B2B newsletters they studied “buried whatever point they hoped to make in walls of tiny text, crammed non-essential images into two-column formats (not a death sentence, but difficult to pull off).”
 They also “produced an experience that felt nothing like their website.”

 The newsletters Fenwick ranked the highest were: